Oksyyy/pands-project/README.md

     - petal width (cm)
 - The fifth column contains categorical data representing the class (species) of each flower: Setosa, Versicolor, Virginica.

-Each row in the dataset represents one flower sample, shoing its four measurements and a corresponding class.
+Each row in the dataset represents one flower sample, showing its four measurements and a corresponding species.
 There are 50 samples per each Iris species.

 ## Dataset Source
 >Fisher, R. (1936).
 Iris [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C56C76.